YingruiWoo/OCMG-Net/README.md

 We train our network model on the [PCPNet](http://geometry.cs.ucl.ac.uk/projects/2018/pcpnet/pclouds.zip) dataset.
 Download the dataset to the folder `***/dataset/` and copy the list into the fold `***/dataset/PCPNet/list`.
 More test datasets with complex geometries can be downloaded from [here](https://drive.google.com/drive/folders/1eNpDh5ivE7Ap1HkqCMbRZpVKMQB1TQ6H?usp=share_link).

+For oriented normal initialization, our pre-processed data can be downloaded from [here](https://drive.google.com/drive/folders/1ZqyaSq1rUznPfjGiN0hpTWqvt5TCRRRg?usp=sharing).

 The dataset is organized as follows:
 ```
 │dataset/